jtclarkjr/go-project-quickopen/README.md

 # Project Quick open

 Quick open for projects in xcode and vscode.
-Can also add your own IDE to script
+Can also add your own IDE to package and script

 ## Installation